 Take some time today to reflect on the words you use about your art, creative process, and space.
 Do you describe yourself as messy or disorganized?
 These words are pejorative; that negativity may impact your creative process.
 Your word choices could contribute to a negative mindset about your creative interest.
 And we all deserve to see what you create.

-BE COURAGEOUSLY CREATIVE: Be mindful of the words you choose to describe your creative life.
+ARTIST STRONG ACTION: Be mindful of the words you choose to describe your creative life.
 You are exactly as you need to be – it’s the only way to create the unique artwork only you can create!
 Tell me in the comments below: have you described yourself as messy and disorganized?
 Are you truly?
 What words can you choose today instead?